 You will need to decide what goals are most important in your country and start thinking about how you can achieve them.

 5. Create a legal entity in your own country

-Most patient organisation are registered in some way in their own country.
+Most patient organization are registered in some way in their own country.
 This allows them to do things such as fundraise and employ staff.
-The rules are different in each country and this is an area that an established organisation (see point 3) may be able to help you with.
+The rules are different in each country and this is an area that an established organization (see point 3) may be able to help you with.